 The yacht market was one of the luxury industries that were affected badly.
 But yet there have been several deals with eye-popping figures.
 Here are the top three yachts that brokered the highest sales.
-Starting off with the Superyacht Moonlight II (ex Alysia).
-Sold in June 2010 by joint central agents Edmiston & Company, Burgess and Peter Insull Yacht with the marketing brains from Edmiston, this nautical engineering wonders is 85m long.
-Constructed by the Greece-based Neorion Shipyards Syros, the Moonlight II features styling by Alpha Marine and Lally Poulias.
+Starting with the Superyacht Moonlight II (ex Alysia).
+Sold in June 2010 by joint central agents Edmiston & Company, Burgess, and Peter Insull Yacht with Edmiston’s marketing brains, this nautical engineering wonders is 85m long.
+Constructed by the Greece-based Neorion Shipyards Syros, the Moonlight II features Alpha Marine and Lally Poulias.
 The superyacht came with a massive price tag of $108,772,285.

 And finally comes the Superyacht Natita (ex Ona).
-Designed by Alberto Pinto, the 66m long yacht was originally built by Germany-based Kusch Yachts in 2005; the yacht was revamped as Natita.
-Sold by Burgess, the superyacht earned as massive $76,694,275.
+Designed by Alberto Pinto, the 66m long yacht was originally built by Germany-based Kusch Yachts in 2005; the yacht was revamped as Narita.
+Sold by Burgess, the superyacht earned a massive $76,694,275.